asdeed/proxmox_gk/README.md

 - **GS_CIPASSWD_PLAIN**: Default plain password for GS_CIUSER, required only for OpenBSD (bcrypt exception)
 - **GS_CIPASSWD_SHA**: Default hashed password for GS_CIUSER

-You must set these variables before run this program :
+You must set all these variables before run this program :

 ```shell
 echo "export GS_CIUSER='YOUR_USERNAME'" | tee -a $HOME/.bashrc